opiero/golang-sdk/README.md

 # MercadoLibre's Golang SDK

-This is an unofficial Golang SDK for MercadoLibre's Platform.
+This is an unofficial fork of Golang SDK for MercadoLibre's Platform.

 ## How do I install it?